xie186/ViewBS/README.md

 ## 2) bc1743f3418f: IMAGE ID (run `docker image ls` to get the IMAGE ID).
 ```

+> Because docker needs `root` access, sometimes it's not available.
+But `singularity` is an alternative software.

 ### Installation of dependencies step by step

 Download the lastest version: